Onset of inertial magnetoconvection in rotating fluid spheres: Perturbation analysis

 Additionally we shall assume an electrically insulating exterior of the sphere which requires

 and the matching of the poloidal magnetic field to a potential field outside the sphere.

-Following the procedure of earlier papers (Zhang, 1994; Busse and Simitev, 2004) we use a perturbation approach for solving equations \eqref{100} in the limit of large $\tau$,

-After the ansatz \eqref{190} has been inserted into equation \eqref{130} such that terms with $\vec u_1$ appear on the left hand side, while those with $\vec u_0$ and $\omega_1$ appear on the right hand side, we obtain the solvability condition for the equation for $\vec u_1$ by multiplying it with $\vec u_0^*$ and averaging it over the fluid sphere,
+After the ansatz \eqref{190} has been inserted into equation \eqref{130} such that terms with $\vec u_1$ appear on the left hand side, while those with $\vec u_0$ and $\omega_0$ appear on the right hand side, we obtain the solvability condition for the equation for $\vec u_1$ by multiplying it with $\vec u_0^*$ and averaging it over the fluid sphere,

 where the brackets $\langle...\rangle$ indicate the average over the fluid sphere and the $*$ indicates the complex conjugate.
-We have neglected all terms connected with viscous dissipation, i.e. we have assumed the of vanishing $P_m$, since we wish to focus on the effect of ohmic dissipation.
-The effects of viscous dissipation have been dealt with in the earlier paper (Busse and Simitev, 2004).
-Since $\langle \vec u_0^* \cdot \nabla^2 \vec u_0 \rangle$ vanishes, as demonstrated in \cite{Zhangetal01}, we must consider only the influence of the boundary layer magnetic field $\vec b_{0b}$.
+We have neglected all terms connected with viscous dissipation, i.e. we have assumed the vanishing of $P_m$, since we wish to focus on the effect of ohmic dissipation.
+The effects of viscous dissipation have been dealt with in the earlier paper \citep{BusseSimitev2004}.
+Since $\langle \vec u_0^* \cdot \nabla^2 \vec u_0 \rangle$ vanishes, as demonstrated in \citep{ZhangEtal2001}, we must consider only the influence of the boundary layer magnetic field $\vec b_{0b}$.
 It is determined by the equation

 Since the solutions of this equation are characterized by gradients of the order $\sqrt{\tau}$, the boundary layer correction needed for the poloidal component is of the order $\sqrt{\tau}$ smaller than the correction needed for the toroidal component.
 For large $\tau$ we need to take into account only the contribution $g_{0b}$ given by